St. Francis Academy (San Antonio)

 St. Francis Academy was an all-girls' Catholic senior high school in southern San Antonio, Texas.

 The Sisters of Saint Francis opened the school in 1960.
 The school closed in 2002, due to financial issues.
-It was the fifth Catholic school to be scheduled to close in a 10-year period ending in January 2002.
-After Saint Francis shut down, there were two all-girls' Catholic high schools remaining in San Antonio.
-After the closure of St. Francis the girls of southern and western San Antonio no longer had their own Catholic high school.
+It was the fifth Catholic school to be scheduled to close from 1992 to January 2002.
+After Saint Francis shut down, there were two all-girls' Catholic high schools remaining in San Antonio, though neither was in southern or western San Antonio.

-The John H. Wood, Jr. Charter School System (now known as Braination) reopened the campus as a charter school in 2003.
+The John H. Wood Jr. Charter School System reopened the campus as a charter school in 2003.

-In the 2009-2010 school year Holy Cross of San Antonio, a previously all boys' secondary Catholic school serving the same areas that St. Francis did, opened its enrollment to girls.
+In the 2009–2010 school year Holy Cross of San Antonio, a previously all-boys' secondary Catholic school serving the same areas that St. Francis did, opened its enrollment to girls.